DIY Candy Shot Glasses

 Recipe Notes

-It is always a good idea to test your candy thermometer regularly.
+How to test a candy thermometer: It is always a good idea to test your candy thermometer regularly.
 Over time, they may become less accurate, and a high altitude can also affect the temperature at which candy boils.
-To test, I recommend bringing a pot of water to a boil, inserting your candy thermometer, and letting it sit for a few minutes to get a good reading.
+I recommend bringing a pot of water to a boil, inserting your candy thermometer, and letting it sit for a few minutes to get a good reading.
 Water boils at 212° F, so if your thermometer shows this temperature, you’re good to go!
 If it shows a different temperature, make a note of the difference and use this number when making the recipe.
 For instance, if it shows 208° F while in boiling water, you know that your thermometer is 4 degrees off, so instead of boiling the candy to 290° F in this recipe, you will only boil it to 286° F. Testing regularly will help ensure your candy is always properly cooked, in spite of an inaccurate thermometer or high altitude.
+For more detailed instructions, please see my articles for How to Test a Candy Thermometer and How to Make Candy at High Altitude

 Our recipes are developed using weight measurements, and we highly recommend using a kitchen scale for baking whenever possible.
 However, if you prefer to use cups, volume measurements are provided as well.
 PLEASE NOTE: the adage “8 oz = 1 cup” is NOT true when speaking about weight, so don’t be concerned if the measurements don’t fit this formula.